 There aren’t many couples who are fortunate enough to celebrate 67 years of marriage – let alone begin and end the day holding hands.
 But, that was a typical day for Bill and Marilyn Cole, who always stood by each other’s side.

-The Coles spent a lifetime together, meeting through mutual friends when Bill was 18-years-old and Marilyn was 16.
+The Coles spent a lifetime together, meeting through mutual friends when Bill was an 18-year-old and Marilyn was 16.
 They went out to dinner and then to a movie together on their first date, and although they recall not having a lot to talk about, they both knew it was love.

 “He was very handsome, but quiet… He did tell me that I was beautiful and that I had nice skin,” Marilyn says.
 Their courtship soon began, and their engagement followed not too long after.